Arinze-Nwokolo/jenkins-scm/README.md

 # jenkins-scm
- # The Project is freestyle project
+ # This is  Project is freestyle project

  ##  This is a Project  Objective